garyesmith/react-portfolio/README.md

 # A Portfolio Template in ReactJS

-A ReactJS app that implements a portfolio website displaying information about categorized creative projects.
-Intended as an base template for future customization.
+A ReactJS implementation of a single-page portfolio website for showcasing categorized creative projects.
+Intended as an base template for future adaptation.

 Live Demo: [https://www.garysmith.ca/demos/react-portfolio/](https://www.garysmith.ca/demos/react-portfolio/)